eBay's TSV utilities. Command line tools for large, tabular data files.

 This outputs lines where field 3 satisfies (100 <= fieldval <= 200) and field 4 matches 'red'.

 tsv-filter is the most widely applicable of the tools, as dataset pruning is a common task.
 It is stream oriented, so it can handle arbitrarily large files.
-It is quite fast, faster than other tools the author has tried.
-This makes it idea for preparing data for applications like R and Pandas.
+It is fast, quite a bit faster than other tools the author has tried.
+This makes it ideal for preparing data for applications like R and Pandas.
 It is also convenient for quickly answering simple questions about a dataset.
 For example, to count the number of records with a non-zero value in field 3, use the command:

 $ tsv-filter --ne 3:0 file.tsv | wc -l

 cut utility with the additional ability to re-order the fields.
 It also helps with header lines by keeping only the header from the first file (

 --header option).
 The following command writes fields [4, 2, 9, 10, 11] from a pair of files to stdout:

 $ tsv-select -f 4,2,9-11 file1.tsv file2.tsv

 tsv-summarize performs statistical calculations on fields.
 For example, generating the sum or median of a field's values.
 Calculations can be run across the entire input or can be grouped by key fields.
 Consider the file

 color weight red 6 red 5 blue 15 red 4 blue 10

 Calculations of the sum and mean of the